Dr. Gordon Roeder’s parents taught him that you can do anything you want in life if you work hard enough and you’re smart enough.

 Dr. Gordon Roeder wanted to be a dentist.

-He worked his way through the Lehigh Valley school system and went on to attend the notable liberal arts school Juniata College.
+He worked his way through the Lehigh Valley School System and went on to attend the notable liberal arts school, Juniata College.
 He went to Temple University for dental school and did a general practice residency program at Sacred Heart Hospital.
 And then, so he could cater to patients suffering from dental anxiety, he completed the University of Pittsburgh Medical & Dental School Anesthesiology training program.
-In the last 30 years, he’s undergone more than 4,000 hours of advanced dentistry training.
+In the last 30 years, he’s completed more than 4,000 hours of advanced dentistry training.

 He’s done all of this while maintaining a fun, upbeat personality and building a team of dental professionals who smile almost as much as our patients do.
 He loves a good smile-related joke and goes out of his way to make his patients feel special.

 When he’s not at the office, he’s spending time with his wife of 25 years, Michelle, and his two sons, Deven and Derek.
 He enjoys doing landscaping and construction around the house, spending time outdoors, and playing with his grandchildren.